-Instead of leveraging the MBA to make one or sen two career changes–such as securing a promotion or moving from a small financial services firm to Morgan Stanley–triple jumpers shake up three variables all at once: country, function, and industry–and they do so in a highly compressed timeframe.
+Instead of leveraging the MBA to make one or even two career changes–such as securing a promotion or moving from a small financial services firm to Morgan Stanley–MBA triple jumpers shake up three variables all at once: country, function, and industry–and they do so in a highly compressed timeframe.

 At first blush, it may not sound like a particularly bold move, but imagine switching from product marketing for a semiconductor firm in India to strategy consulting for a hospital in Canada.
-For triple jumpers, the traditional hurdles of academics, networking, and job hunting are compounded by language, visa and cultural barriers.
-Post graduation, they must compete against students with years more in-country and industry experience.
+For MBA triple jumpers, the traditional hurdles of academics, networking, and job hunting are compounded by language, visa and cultural barriers.
+Post-graduation, they must compete against students with years more in-country and industry experience.

 A rare exception is the University of Toronto’s Rotman School of Management.
 It supports students bold, or simply crazy, enough to face the daunting odds of making a triple transition.
 Rotman’s location in a country with a pro-immigration policy makes it a more accommodating environment.
 Approximately 50% of Rotman’s full-time MBAs are international, and many of these students come to B-school to make a career change, ticking off two boxes from the outset.